 B2B Content Marketing Strategy: A Framework for Planning

-What is Content Strategy and how do you create one?
+What is Content Strategy and How Is It Made?

 - Target persona studies - painting a clear picture of who your target audience is, what makes them tick, what they care about, how they go about their day to day work and where you might meet them